 “Yeah, I know.
 I was erm, joking.”

-We exchanged weak smiles, looked down at our cameras.
+We exchanged weak smiles and looked down at our cameras.

 A sign said photographers in this pit couldn’t photograph the managers at kick off.
 We had to stay put.
 “Did you read the instructions?” asked the tog who’d questioned why I had no friends, and I confessed not fully.
 He chuckled and later sat down in the pit to read a paperback novel: not common football photographer behaviour.
 I’d wanted to get in Pochettino’s face again.
 My images of him a couple of weeks earlier at Swansea had been so-so.
 But it was one less thing to panic over and I was settled now.

-Being so low in the pit, beneath pitch level, gave an unusual aspect on the action for me.
+Being below pitch level gave an unusually superior aspect on the action.
 It was easier to achieve those prized mid-air shots.
-There was something more dynamic and involved about the level.
+There was something more dynamic and involved.

 Thankfully, both of the first half goal celebrations came to our corner of the pitch.
-I didn’t consider moving at half time, as space down the other end was bound to be uncomfortably tight.
-Bournemouth didn’t look like mounting a comeback.
+I didn’t consider moving at half time, with space at the other end bound to be uncomfortably tight.
+But Bournemouth didn’t look like mounting a comeback.
 Indeed, Kane scored early in the second half.

 Little of note happened at our end of the pitch in the second half, but it offered the chance to get general views of the developing ground, as well as our defenders.
-The Belgian boys Jan Vertonghen and Toby Alderweirheld together with French goalkeeper Hugo Lloris had formed the bedrock of our impressive defensive record at home.
+The Belgian boys Jan Vertonghen and Toby Alderweirheld and France goalkeeper Hugo Lloris had formed the bedrock of our impressive defensive record at home.

 At full time Tottenham manager Mauricio Pochettino thanked each player as they left the field.
 Another key component to recent form, Tottenham can only hope the ambitious Argentine is as happy and settled at the club as he appears.